 Is certification required in work?
 Unfortunately, not in almost all of the United States.
 Commercial operations on public lands is managed at the local unit level in the National Forest, National Parks, or Bureau of Land Management.
 Certification is becoming preferred by land managers, but they have little incentive to require it.
 Conversely, IFMGA licensure is a requirement to work in much of the European Alps.
 The AMGA is working hard to promote the benefits of certification to the government, land managers, and industry insurers.
 In my perfect world, training and certification would be required and dependent on the terrain that guide was working in.

-That being said, I do believe that when technical skills, fitness, and experience are equal, a trained and certified guide is able to provide a safer experience than non-trained or certified guide.
+That being said, I do believe that when technical skills, fitness, and experience are equal, a trained and certified guide is able to provide a experience with higher safety and value than non-trained or non-certified guide.

 But it takes more than an examination to be a good guide, right?
 Absolutely.
-I've heard it said, "We can't examine for personality."
-A good guide should be able to give their own personal flavor to the trip, with style and safety.
+I've heard it said once, "We (the AMGA) don't examine for personality."
+A good guide should be able to give their own personal flavor to the trip, with sense of style and a high level of safety.
 Its always my goal that you enjoy your time in the mountains with me.
 "Enjoy" is entirely up to you though - do you want the "fast, light, and big" alpine days; rock climbing with a hotel that night; wild ski traverses with everything in our packs; or hut-to-hut ski tours?
 All are awesome experiences - the better you describe to me what you want, the better I work to meet your expectations.
 In the end, I hope you'll learn something from the experience that you can take home and apply in your day-to-day life.

 What about eliminating risk?
-A key part of my profession is mitigating risk.
-I do this by applying techniques and tools taught in AMGA courses, with many, many years of guiding experience.
+A corner stone of my profession is mitigating risk.
+I do this by applying techniques and tools taught to me by mentors and AMGA courses, with many, many years of guiding experience.
 Risk is inherent and can't be completely eliminated, but by being efficient, moving well, and making good decisions we will minimize the risks we're exposed to.
 You will likely have opportunities to discuss this with me as I make these decisions in the field.
-I'm happy to share my experience with you and hope you may learn something of the mountains while your with me.
+I'm happy to share my experience with you and hope you may learn something of the mountains while you're with me.